peak6/ele_tools/README.md

 Usage Instructions
 ==================

 There is currenly only one CLI tool that does any work.
-It will search for local PostgreSQL instances using `pg_lsclusters` and report them to a remote system running ElepHaaS.
-Future versions will likely also supply a wrapper for `pg_ctl` and remove the dependency on `pg_lsclusters` for better support of non-Debian derived OS hosts.
+It will search for local PostgreSQL instances using ports reserved in `/tmp` or `/var/run/postgresql`.
+If this is a Debian-based distribution, it will also make use of `pg_lsclusters`.
+Once detected, the tool will report instances to a remote system running ElepHaaS.
+More or better detection methods should be incorporated in future versions.

 ele_report
 ----------